step_pls

 .- columns

-A character string of variable names that will be populated elsewhere.
+A character string of the selected variable names.
+This field is a placeholder and will be populated once

 A character string for the prefix of the resulting new variables.
 See notes below.